Use HAProxy to add routing, load balancing, and DNS service discovery to Docker Swarm.

 After creating your HAProxy service, take a look at the HAProxy logs with the following command:

 You will note a disadvantage of using this mode: The real client’s IP address is masked because Swarm ends the client’s connection and opens a second one to the HAProxy container.
-Another is that in bigger clusters you tend to see a lot of traffic travelling between nodes (i.e. East-West traffic) due to the ingress routing mesh.
+Another is that in bigger clusters you tend to see a lot of traffic traveling between nodes (i.e. East-West traffic) due to the ingress routing mesh.

 In the next section, you’ll see an alternative mode that will allow you to keep the client’s source IP address and reduce traffic for large clusters.